 An entity's auditors conduct a similar independent going concern assessment.
-A finding by the auditors that substantial doubt exists leads to either an explanatory paragraph (for PCAOB audits) or an emphasis-of-matter paragraph (for US GAAS audits).
+A finding by the auditors that substantial doubt exists leads to either an explanatory paragraph (for PCAOB audits) or a going concern section (for US GAAS audits).

-Overview of going concern assessment
+2. Overview of going concern assessment